rubenmoor/learn-palantype/cms-content/SystemDE/TextEN/Stage15-3_Number-Mode.md

 The available modifiers are `Control`, `Super`, and `Alt`.
 `Super` is usually called the Windows-key.

+### Navigating the table of contents using numbers

+If you haven't noticed already, the table of contents of this website can be accessed by typing a number with the `Control` modifier key.
+E.g. `Ctrl + 0` brings you to the introduction.
+`Ctrl + 1` opens the exercises of the first stage;
+from there, it's just `Control` plus the number of the exercise.

 ### The special characters of number mode

 Following the standard US keyboard layout,